Skip to main content

 api.runImport('My-Budget', run);

 This is very simple, but it takes some data in my-data.json and creates all the accounts and transactions from it.
-Functions to convert the items (like convertAccount) are not included here.
+Functions used to convert items (like convertAccount) are not included here.
 Use the reference docs to learn the shape of objects that Actual expects.

 Methods